primer3-org/primer3docs/reference_docs/readme.txt

 Try setting the PRIMER_EXPLAIN_FLAG input tag.

-22. DIFFERENCES FROM EARLIER VERSIONS
+23. DIFFERENCES FROM EARLIER VERSIONS
 =====================================
 See the file release_notes.txt in this directory.
+The modified tags ae described in detail in HOW TO MIGRATE TAGS TO VERSION 4.

-23. EXIT STATUS CODES
+24. EXIT STATUS CODES
 =====================
  0 on normal operation
 -1 under the following conditions: